NiceneNerd/UKMM/book/src/migration.md

 - The merge and deploy process in UKMM is just plain different from BCML, though it can be setup to work functionally the same way.
 For more information on this, read over [the deployment page](setup/deploy.md).
-- Mod priority starts at 0, not 100.
-This will hopefully be more intuitive.
-- BNPs from BCML 3 are supported, *but not BCML 2.x*.
-Older BNPs will need to be upgraded using BCML first.
 - For mod developers: ***do not attempt to edit UKMM ZIPs directly***.
 I know this was common in some circles with BNPs, but this will generally not work, will probably break your mod, and is officially frowned upon.